ultraleettech/currency-rates/README.md

 ### Laravel

-CurrencyRates comes shipped with a service provider that conveniently registers the component with Laravel's service container, as well as a facade for global access.
+Currency Rates comes shipped with a service provider that conveniently registers the component with Laravel's service container, as well as a facade for global access.
 Hence, it requires no further setup.

 ### Symfony

-You will need to configure your service container to load CurrencyRates when needed.
+You will need to configure your service container to load Currency Rates when needed.
 To do that, simply append this to your `services.yml` config file:

 ```yaml
     currency_rates: